QuantEcon/lecture-python-intro/lectures/eigen_II.md

 In this lecture we will begin with the foundational concepts in spectral theory.

-Then we will explore the Perron-Frobenius Theorem and the Neumann Series Lemma, and connect them to applications in Markov chains and networks.
+Then we will explore the Perron-Frobenius Theorem and connect it to applications in Markov chains and networks.

 We will use the following imports: